martinsram3k/macropad_configurator/README.md

 # ⚙️ StorageBuddy Macropad Configurator ⌨️

-Tento program je vytvořen pro macropad, který vyvíjím. 🛠️
+This program is created for a macropad I am developing. 🛠️

-## ⬇️ How to Install 💾
+## ⬇️ How to Install

+###  Windows Installation

 1.  **Download the installer:**
-    * Click [here](link_na_vas_exe_soubor) to download the installer (StorageBuddy-Installer.exe). 📥
+    * Click [here](link_na_vas_exe_soubor) to download the installer (StorageBuddy-Installer.exe).
 2.  **Run the installer:**
-    * Locate the downloaded `StorageBuddy-Installer.exe` file. 📂
+    * Locate the downloaded `StorageBuddy-Installer.exe` file.
-    * Double-click the file to start the installation process. 🖱️
+    * Double-click the file to start the installation process. ️
-    * Follow the on-screen instructions to complete the installation. 🖥️
+    * Follow the on-screen instructions to complete the installation. ️
 3.  **Connect the Macropad:**
-    * Connect your macropad to your computer using a USB cable. 🔌
+    * Connect your macropad to your computer using a USB cable.
 4.  **Run the application:**
-    * Once the installation is complete, run the application "StorageBuddy" from your desktop or start menu. 🚀
+    * Once the installation is complete, run the application "StorageBuddy" from your desktop or start menu.
 5.  **Configure the macropad:**
     * Open the application and configure the keys to your liking. ⚙️

+###  macOS Installation

+1.  **Download the application package:**
+    * Click [here](link_na_vas_dmg_soubor) to download the application package (StorageBuddy.dmg).
+2.  **Mount the DMG file:**
+    * Locate the downloaded `StorageBuddy.dmg` file.
+    * Double-click the file to mount it. ️
+3.  **Copy the application:**
+    * Drag and drop the "StorageBuddy" application to your "Applications" folder.
+4.  **Connect the Macropad:**
+    * Connect your macropad to your computer using a USB cable.
+5.  **Run the application:**
+    * Open the "Applications" folder and double-click "StorageBuddy" to run it.
+6.  **Configure the macropad:**
+    * Open the application and configure the keys to your liking. ⚙️

 ## 💻 Git Clone 🐙

-1. Naklonujte repozitár:
+1. Clone the repository:
     ```bash
     git clone [https://github.com/martinsram3k/macropad_configurator](https://github.com/martinsram3k/macropad_configurator)
     ```